Jeet-solanki-1/Jeet-solanki-1/README.md

 Rethink and rebuild systems from scratch.
 I redesign architectures and will soon forge my own for deep learning and machine intelligence.
 I build machine intelligence from self-observation seeing present by making it future and then optimize.

-## My Organizations: Because I like Separation of Concern
+## My Organization: Because I like Separation of Concern
 _I use GitHub organizations to separate concerns and manage projects with clarity and modularity._

 <table>